2acoin/2acoin-docs/api/wallet-rpc-api.md

 mnemonicSeed      | Mnemonic seed        | string

 <aside class="notice">
   <div>The first wallet address that is generated when the container is created is the deterministic address.
-Only one wallet from a multi-wallet container can be deterministic.
+Only one address from a multi-wallet container can be deterministic.
 If a non-deterministic address is given, the RPC response will be an error with the message: "Keys not deterministic."</div>
 </aside>